postwait/esoteric-curio/content/writes/weather-yonder.md

 It is pretty funny when you get power, internet and weather monitoring before you get running water and toilets.
 I do not regret prioritizing the things that connect us to the nature of this place.

 > For those playing along at home...
-I am pulling the solarradiation in as a metric (which is the moment reading of watts/m^2 from the weather station.
+I am pulling the `solarpower` in as a metric (which is the moment reading of watts/m^2 from the weather station.
 This data is not always available every minute due to submission intervals and Internet connectivity issues, so I need to fill in the gaps, take a rolling average and multiply by 24 to understand how many kilowatt hours I could produce over a day.

 ```
 metric:average("494d50ce-0c18-4cff-808b-d64d8237446e","solarpower") |